up

 The proposed budgets must identify all recommended expenditures and the revenues used to fund the budgets.
 For further information about the PSP/Operating Budget process, please refer to the Operating Budget Process section of the most recent County Executive's Recommended Public Services Program.

-The Charter (Section 305) places restrictions on increases in annual budgets, excluding the operating budgets of non-tax supported Enterprise Funds, WSSC Water, the bi-county portion of the Maryland-National Capital Park and Planning Commission, and Washington Suburban Transit Commission (WSTC).
-The aggregate budget cannot grow more than the Consumer Price Index-Urban (CPI-U) for all urban consumers in the Washington-Metropolitan area from November to November without at least seven votes of the County Council.
+The Charter (Section 305) places restrictions on increases in annual budgets, excluding the operating budgets of non-tax supported Enterprise Funds, WSSC, the bi-county portion of M-NCPPC, and Washington Suburban Transit Commission (WSTC).
+The aggregate budget cannot grow more than the Consumer Price Index-Urban (CPI-U) for all urban consumers in the Washington-Metropolitan area from November to November without at least six votes of the County Council.

 Spending Affordability Process

-The County Charter was amended in 2020 to include a cap on the annual increase in the weighted property tax rate.
-The weighted real property tax rate may not exceed the weighted tax rate on real property approved for the previous year, unless all current Councilmembers vote to exceed that cap.
-In addition, the County Council must adopt annual spending affordability guidelines for both the operating and capital budgets which can only be exceeded prior to setting appropriations by an affirmative vote of eight Councilmembers for approval.
+The County Charter was amended in 1990 to include a limit on the annual increase in property tax revenues.
+Real property tax revenues, with the exception of new construction and property whose zoning or use has changed, may not increase by more than the prior year revenues plus the percentage increase in the Washington area CPI-U unless seven Councilmembers vote to exceed that limit.
+In addition, the County Council must adopt annual spending affordability guidelines for both the operating and capital budgets which can only be exceeded prior to setting appropriations by a vote of seven of the nine Councilmembers.

 By the first Tuesday in October and after a public hearing, the County Council must set Spending Affordability Guidelines (SAG) for the bonds planned for issue (both general obligation and Park and Planning bonds) for years one and two of the six-year program and for the total six-year program.
 In adopting SAG, the Council considers, among other relevant factors: